AmyLFrederick/AmyLFrederick/README.md

 ## What I'm working on

-Building Claude Skills that encode design patterns for AI workflows in high-stakes contexts.
+Building Claude Skills and Web Apps that encode design patterns for AI workflows in high-stakes contexts.
 The core question I keep coming back to: when an AI's actions have real consequences, what should it decide *not* to do, and when should it hand control back to a person?

 → See [ai-product-patterns](https://github.com/amyfrederick/ai-product-patterns) for the current Skills and the thinking behind them.